-Look in the library catalogue for official publications such as annual reports, commissions of inquiry publications, and statistics issued under the authority of a government at any level or by an intergovernmental international organization.
+Look in the library catalogue for official publications such as annual reports, reports of commissions of inquiry and statistics issued under the authority of a government at any level or by an international intergovernmental organization.

 If you know the author or title of a government publication, use the author or title index to locate it.

 There are two ways to locate material in the government publications collection by keyword.